Q: Do you do piercings?

 Q: I cancelled my appointment within 48 hours for what I thought was a valid reason.
 Why don't I get to keep my deposit?

 A: As stated in the deposit agreement and appointment e-mails given to clients, deposits are always non-refundable.
 Last minute cancellations are much harder to fill, and the artist often loses out completely.
 We ask that clients take into consideration that this is the artists livelihood, and if a client cancels an appointment short notice the artist has no way of making money, as they are not hourly wage employees, therefore the deposit goes to them for the unused appointment slot and their time.
-Cancelled slots can sometimes be a consequence for the artist, and potentially their families as well, as you may never know how many others have cancelled that day or week.
+Cancelled slots can often be a consequence for the artist, and potentially their families as well, as you may never know how many others have cancelled that day or week.
 Something else to keep in mind is that we have heard it all... every reason and excuse in the book has been given to us, and there have been times when the excuses have proven false.
 This is unfair to our artists, and per the agreement at the time of monetary deposit exchange, the deposit will go directly to them.